 David Wake is an astrophysicist who studies galaxy formation and the growth of structure in the Universe.
 Much of his research focuses on how the properties of galaxies are governed by there relationship to their host dark matter halos and how that changes over time.
 David specializes in analyzing data from large surveys of many thousands to hundreds of thousands of galaxies as well as designing such surveys.

 After his Ph.D David worked as a Postdoctoral Research Fellow at Durham University in the UK, before moving to Yale University as a Research Scientist.
 He then moved back to the UK to take up a senior research fellowship at the Open University before moving to UNC Asheville in 2017.

-More information about research and teaching in astronomy and astrophysics at UNC Asheville can be found at https://astrophysics.wp.unca.edu/.
+More information about research and teaching in astronomy and astrophysics at UNCA can be found on the Astronomy & Astrophysics website.

 - Ph.D., Liverpool John Moores University 2004

 - M.Sc., Queen Mary University of London 1999

 1. Ashley Spindler, David Wake, Francesco Belfiore, Matthew Bershady, Kevin Bundy, Niv Drory, David R. Law, Karen Masters, José R. Sánchez-Gallego, Daniel Thomas, Kyle Westfall, Vivienne Wild, "SDSS-IV MaNGA: the spatial distribution of star formation and its dependence on mass, structure, and environment", Monthly Notices of Royal Astronomical Society, Volume 476, pp. 580 (2018)